leovidith/Bitcoin-Price-Prediction/README.md

 ## Conclusion

-The **Ensemble Model** provides the most robust approach by combining the strengths of individual models.
+The **Naive Bayes Model** provides the most robust approach by combining the strengths of individual models.
 However, the **Turkey Model** highlights how extreme events can disrupt predictions, with a very high error rate observed during its evaluation.
 This suggests the importance of accounting for such anomalies in time-series forecasting tasks.